 You can arrive at any time as there are no activities planned until this important meeting; please ask the hotel reception where it will take place.
 If your flight arrives too late, we recommend that you consider arriving a day early and book a night's accommodation prior to the trip so you are able to attend.
 If you are going to be late please inform the hotel reception.
 We'll be collecting your insurance details and next of kin information at this meeting so please ensure you have all details on hand to provide to your leader.

-At around 3,600 m, La Paz feels like the top of the world.
-It's not far from it and vies with Tibet for the title of highest capital in the world.
+At around 3,600 metres, La Paz is one of the highest cities in the world.
 Although Sucre is the official capital of Bolivia, La Paz is the centre of commerce, finance and industry.
 Despite the abundance of colonial architecture, La Paz's indigenous roots run deep, and the atmosphere in the market-filled streets is both modern and traditional.

 The old town is full of markets and winding cobbled streets full of people selling anything and everything you could ever think of.
 Different areas of the city have established markets selling things you'd expect like food and flowers, and also things you've probably never seen before - check out the dried llama foetuses on sale in the Witches' Market!

 There are plenty of other activities to do in La Paz, from playing a round of golf at the highest golf course in the Americas or trekking through the Yungas.
 You can also arrange excursions to Mount Chacaltaya and Moon Valley to take in the superlative mountain views.
 Another option is to visit the Tihuanacu ruins which are a short journey away.
 The city is also full of impressive churches and museums, including one dedicated to the history of the coca plant.